 Starting in 2014, individual health plans are no longer allowed to refuse to cover you or charge higher premiums because you have a pre-existing condition.

-California’s Health Benefit Exchange, Covered California, can help you determine if you qualify for Medi-Cal, or other federal subsidies, provide you with coverage options and plan costs.
+Covered California can help you determine if you qualify for Medi-Cal or a federal subsidy, and they can discuss other available coverage options and pricing.
 You can contact Covered California by phone at (800) 300-1506, TTY: (888) 889-4500 or by visiting their website at www.coveredca.com.